maximsch2/EZLearnVizio/README.md

 Pkg.build("PyCall")
 ```

 The algorithm is built using [Facebook's FastText](https://github.com/facebookresearch/fastText) which can be installed as below (commands for Linux).
+Make sure to run these commands in the same directory as the EZLearnVizio folder.

 ```
 wget https://github.com/facebookresearch/fastText/archive/v0.1.0.zip